 The market for closed-ended retail funds is smaller than the one for open-ended retail funds.
-Naturally, retail investors seem to be more interested in an investment which can be easily redeemed.
-However, in accordance with data from the Portuguese Securities Market Commission (Comissão do Mercado de Valores Mobiliários) (CMVM), there was some migration in 2012 from more traditional types of funds (that is, open-ended funds investing in plain vanilla assets, such as shares or simple bonds) to alternative investment undertakings (AIUs), which are open-ended or closed-ended funds featuring other types of assets and enjoying a more flexible regulatory framework (see Questions 16 to 28).
+Retail investors seem to be more interested in an investment that can be easily redeemed.
+However, in accordance with data from the Portuguese Securities Market Commission (Comissão do Mercado de Valores Mobiliários) (CMVM), there was a slight decrease of the amounts under management in more traditional types of funds (that is, open-ended funds investing in plain vanilla assets, such as shares or simple bonds) and in alternative investment undertakings (AIUs) (that is, open-ended or closed-ended funds featuring other types of assets and enjoying a more flexible regulatory framework (see Questions 16 to 28).

-There have been no significant changes in market practice during 2013.
+There have been no other significant changes in market practice during 2014.